aGuyNamedJonas/updraft/modules/typescript/aws-api-gw-lambdas/README.md

-# aws-api-gw-lambda
+# @updraft/aws-api-gw-lambdas
-Easily register API endpoints to be handled by a lambda functions.
+Easily setup an API Gateway with endpoints that are handled by lambdas.

+Setting up an API Gateway in AWS is pretty verbose as is (in Terraform and Cloudformation).
+Add CORS handlers and Domain registration to the requirements, and you're staring into a deep, black hole of discomfort.
+Luckily, this module is here to help.
+Setting up an API Gateway on AWS was never simpler 🚀

 ## Features
-* Easily define your API ✓
-* CORS Support ✓
-* Supports registering with your domain ✓
-(e.g. `api.example.com`)
+- **✓ Simple API schema**
+- **✓ CORS Support**
+Just set the `CORS` flag for all endpoints that you want `options` handlers to be added for
+- **✓ Custom Domains (optional)**
+If you have a Route53 managed domain, simply setup a subdomain for this API (e.g. `api.example.com`)

 ## Install
-`npm install --save @updraft/aws-api-gw-lambda`
+`npm install --save @updraft/aws-api-gw-lambdas`

 ## Example
 ```typescript